justloop/mongodb-transaction/README.md

 4. Start mongodb process with 1 replication.
 Make sure the mongodb is correctly started and ready to accept queries

-5. Go to load folder and run load.sh to load the data into MongoDB.
+5. Go to load folder and run load_no_sharding.sh to load the data into MongoDB.
 Make sure the data is correctly inserted.

 6. Run the benchmark_runner
     run> nohup sh benchmark_runner.sh > benchmark.log 2>&1 &